OCA/stock-logistics-warehouse/stock_cycle_count/README.rst

 Stock Cycle Count
 =================

-This module adds the capability to execute a cycle count strategy in a warehouse through different rules defined by the user.
+This module provides the capability to execute a cycle count strategy in a warehouse through different rules defined by the user.
+Cycle count is an alternative to full wall-to-wall physical inventories in which little portions (stock locations) of the stock are selected to count on a regular basis.

+The system propose locations in which to perform a inventory adjustment every day based on a set of rules defined for the warehouse.
+In addition the system can propose Zero-Confirmations which are simply and opportunistic counts to check whether a locations has actually became empty or not.

+With this strategy it is possible to:
+* Remove the need to perform full physical inventories and to stop the production in the warehouse.
+* Measure the accuracy of the inventory records and improve it.
+* Correct inventory errors earlier and prevent them to become bigger.

 Installation
 ============